 I am a bit jealous of the ones who are born in September and got the sapphire as their birthstone.
 I love this gemstone and it should guard you against evil and poisoning.
 In October you got the opal as your birthstone and the opal represents faithfulness and confidence.
 The birthstone of November is the topaz, for love and affection.
 And the birthstone of December, the turquoise, gives you luck and success.

 And that is not all!
-I wrote an e-book about birthstones, with information about the color, the healing capacities, where to find them and more.
+I wrote an e-book about birthstones, with information about the color, the healing capacities, where to find them, and more.
 It is free and you just have to let me know where I can send it too.
-And as a bonus, I will send you about twice a month more information about gemstones and jewelry.